pejmankheyri/SmsirLaravel/README.md

 <div dir="rtl">

-## تنظیمات
+## Settings

-* این کد را در فایل `app.php` بخش providers اضافه کنید: `pejmankheyri\smsirlaravel\SmsirlaravelServiceProvider::class,`
+* Add this code in the `app.php` file in the providers section: `pejmankheyri\smsirlaravel\SmsirlaravelServiceProvider::class,`
-* این کد را در فایل `app.php` بخش aliases اضافه کنید: `'Smsirlaravel' => pejmankheyri\smsirlaravel\SmsirlaravelFacade::class,`
+* Add this code in the `app.php` file in the aliases section: `'Smsirlaravel' => pejmankheyri\smsirlaravel\SmsirlaravelFacade::class,`
-* بعد از publish کردن پکیج فایل `smsirlaravel.php` را در پوشه config باز کنید و تنظیمات را مانند زیر انجام دهید:
+* After publishing the package, open the `smsirlaravel.php` file in the config folder and make the settings as below:

 </div>